Understanding ITIL service design

 People

-People are the foundation of good service design and management, so it is crucial your team has the knowledge, skills, and resources to effectively design and implement quality services.
+People are the foundation of good ITIL service design and management, so it is crucial your team has the knowledge, skills, and resources to effectively design and implement quality services.
 They should also have a clear understanding of end-user needs and requirements so that the services are designed with them in mind.

 Products